6 lifesaving seat belt tips for EMTs and paramedics

 6. If you must leave your seat, try to wait until the vehicle comes to a halt at a stop sign or red light.

-Finally, if your service routinely transports pulseless patients, it is time to have a thoughtful conversation with your medical director and service director about the efficacy of manual chest compressions in an ambulance relative to the risk to you and your colleagues.
+Finally, if your service routinely transports pulseless patients, it is well past time to have a thoughtful conversation with your medical director and service director about the efficacy of manual chest compressions in an ambulance relative to the risk to you and your colleagues.

 Share your tips for maximizing seat belt use in the patient care compartment.